- The prevalence of depression — 20-30% of the population — invites the question as to whether it has a beneficial evolutionary effect.

 Depression leads to more analytical thinking.

 What they found is that the way we think about problems actually changes with depression.
 We are able to break down complex problems into smaller components.
 Depressed folks actually do better on certain tests than those who are not.
 We also do a better job solving social problems (think spouse having an affair) when depressed.

 The ruminations—the circling around the same thoughts with seemingly little control—is considered one of the negative symptoms of depression and what medications try to target.
-But say Andrews and Thompson, ruminations, like fevers, may be good.
-There is only some much we can actually hold in our minds at any one time.
+But, say Andrews and Thompson, ruminations, like fevers, may be good.
+There is only so much we can actually hold in our minds at any one time.
 Depression helps keep us from being distracted by other issues and instead pushes the most important to the front burner.
-So we think think, think, analyze, analyze until we can put what is most bothering us to rest.
-Avoid the ruminations through drugs or alcohol and they in fact last longer.
+So we think, think, think, analyze, analyze, until we can put what is most bothering us to rest.
+Avoid the ruminations through drugs or alcohol, and they in fact last longer.

-- Physical symptoms keep us on target.
-The desire to be alone, the decrease in libido, the lack of energy, sleeplessness actually reinforce the focus.
+The desire to be alone, the decrease in libido, the lack of energy, and sleeplessness actually reinforce the focus.
 Our bodies are actually joining forces with our minds to keep us moving forward in dealing with our problems, keeping us from being lured away by additional distractions.

-The take-away for Andrews and Thompson is that they are reluctant to immediately try and kill symptoms with medication.
-While a small percentage of the population are struggling with a biologically rooted disorder, for a majority of us our depression is most often situational—there is something we need to pay attention and fix in our lives and relationships.
+The takeaway for Andrews and Thompson is that they are reluctant to immediately try and kill symptoms with medication.
+While a small percentage of the population is struggling with a biologically rooted disorder, for a majority of us, our depression is most often situational—there is something we need to pay attention to and fix in our lives and relationships.

 Food for thought.
 Give it a think.

 Andrews, P. & Thompson, J.A.
 (2009).
 The bright side of being blue: Depression as an adaption for analyzing complex problems.
 Psychological Review, 116 (3), 620-654.